exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PermutedBlockRandomisation.md

 1. I perform a stratified randomisation, with Month of first selection (Jan-April) and business size (0-4, 5-9, and 10-19) as prognostic (i.e., stratifying) variables.
 This produces 12 strata which will then be taken into account in the analysis model.

-2. I then use a permuted block randomisation with varying block sizes process to randomly assign businesses to condition within each strata.
+2. I then use a permuted block randomisation with varying block sizes to randomly assign businesses to conditions within each strata.
 That means:

     -   Businesses are randomly assigned with a 1:1 ratio to Control vs. Intervention.
     -   I perform the assignment according to a computer-generated random sequence in permuted block of (2,4,6,8) within each strata.